show_page.php1 : dm21.jpg

 HISTORY: One month prior to euthanasia the dog presented with bilateral dropped eyelids and mild prolapse of both third eyelids.
 This was followed by vomiting and diarrhea.
 Complete blood count, clinical chemistry, thoracic radiographs and blood lead data were within normal limits.
 A barium study of the gastrointestinal tract revealed a dilated, non-motile, stomach and small intestine.
 A clonic-tonic head motion was noted.

-MICROSCOPIC DESCRIPTION: Small and large intestines: Within the muscularis interna and externa of the tunica muscularis, within the myenteric (Auerbach’s) plexi, and to a much lesser extent the submucosal (Meissner’s) plexi, there are multifocal to coalescing, variably dense aggregates of lymphocytes, plasma cells, and fewer macrophages admixed with small amounts of basophilic to eosinophilic karryorhectic debris, small amounts of basophilic granular material (mineral), and increased clear space.
+HISTOPATHOLOGIC DESCRIPTION: Small and large intestines: Within the muscularis interna and externa of the tunica muscularis, within the myenteric (Auerbach’s) plexi, and to a much lesser extent the submucosal (Meissner’s) plexi, there are multifocal to coalescing, variably dense aggregates of lymphocytes, plasma cells, and fewer macrophages admixed with small amounts of basophilic to eosinophilic karryorhectic debris, small amounts of basophilic granular material (mineral), and increased clear space.
 The inflammatory infiltrates separate smooth muscle fibers that are often either shrunken (atrophic), swollen with vacuolated sarcoplasm (degenerate), or shrunken with pyknotic nuclei (necrotic).
 The inflammatory infiltrates frequently surround neurons of the myenteric plexi.
 Neurons within the myenteric and submucosal plexi are decreased in density, and remaining neurons frequently have peripheralized Nissl substance and increased central pallor (central chromatolysis).
-The gut-associated lymphoid tissue (GALT) of the large intestine contains few peripheral macrophages with intracytoplasmick, golden brown, non-light polarizing pigment (hemosiderin).
+The gut-associated lymphoid tissue (GALT) of the large intestine contains few peripheral macrophages with intracytoplasmic, golden brown, non-light polarizing pigment (hemosiderin).
 The serosa is moderately expanded by clear space (edema).

 Stomach: The stomach is similarly affected to a much lesser degree, with approximately 30% of the tunica muscularis infiltrated by multifocal aggregates of lymphocytes, plasma cells, and fewer macrophages that separate smooth muscle fibers.

-MORPHOLOGIC DIAGNOSIS: Stomach, small intestine, large intestine, tunica muscularis: Leiomyositis, lymphoplasmacytic, multifocal to coalescing, marked, with smooth muscle necrosis, atrophy, and loss, and myenteric plexitis and degeneration, Labrador Retriever, canine.
+MORPHOLOGIC DIAGNOSIS: Stomach, small intestine, large intestine, tunica muscularis: Leiomyositis, lymphoplasmacytic, multifocal to coalescing, marked, with smooth muscle necrosis, atrophy, and loss, and myenteric plexitis and degeneration, Labrador retriever, canine.

 CONDITION: Intestinal pseudo-obstruction